JalalMalkawi/Visulog/README.md

 ## Presentation

-Visulog a tool for analyzing contributions from the members of a team working as a same given project hosted on a git repository.
+Visulog a tool made for analyzing contributions from the members of a team working as a same given project hosted on a git repository.
 Its goal is to assist teachers for individual grading of students working as a team.
+It requires a UNIX system like macOS.

 This tool can:

 - compute a couple of relevant indicators such as:
     - number of lines or characters added/deleted/changed
     - number of commits
     - number of merge commits
     - number of authors
     - ...
 - analyze the variations of these indicators in time: for instance sum then by author, compute a daily average or compute an average of modified lines per day, ...
 - visualize the indicators as charts (histograms, pie charts, etc.) embedded in a generated web page.
 - to have an exhaustive list of the function, see the following section